MQCybersec/mqcybersec-website/src/content/writeups/25-knight-exceedingknight.md

 ![exceedingviews.png](images/25-knight/exceedingviews.png)

-Looking through this app there is... nothing of interest initally.
+Looking through this app there is... nothing of interest initially.
 They seem to have covered all the possible bugs.

 ```php
 <?php